 When venturing into the great outdoors, a fire starter is one of your most valuable resources alongside a fresh supply of water and a full tang fixed blade knife.
 Sure, a lighter and a book of matches will normally do the trick in favorable conditions, and we can’t help but recommend you carry them with your camping gear or in your bug-out bag.
-But should your Bic lighter run short of butane, or your matches get wet during inclement weather, a ferrocerium or magnesium fire starter is your best bet at cooking food, signaling for help, and keeping you warm enough to make it through the night.
+But should your Bic lighter run short of butane, or your matches get wet during inclement weather, a ferrocerium or magnesium fire starter is your best bet at starting a fire no matter where you set up camp.

 UST Blastmatch Fire Starter